The word 'ctlopez.com.'

 More than 330,000 high school-aged cadets participate in JROTC at nearly 1,700 schools throughout the United States as well as at Department of Defense Dependents Schools overseas, she said.

-About 25 percent of those JROTC cadets choose, after high school, to pursue some form of military service - either by enlisting in one of the four branches of service, or by first going on to participate in a college-level ROTC program.
+About 25 percent of those JROTC cadets choose, after high school, to pursue some form of military service - either by enlisting in one of the four branches of service, or by first going on to participate in a college-level ROTC program. Ω

 A tiny four-by-four grid of dots.
+A tiny collection of letters of the alphabet.
 A tiny representation of the Mandelbrot Set.
 An oscillator from the Game of Life.
 A twisty thing.
 A snowflake.